ybgirgin3/Rest-API-with-Flask/README.md

 ~$ sudo pip3 install virtualenv
 ```

-**#NOTE: Installing python libs with 'sudo' can change your current libraries versions and can corrupt your installed apps or scripts on your distrubition which written in python.
+**#NOTE: Installing python libs with 'sudo' can change your current libraries versions and can corrupt your installed apps or scripts in your distrubition which written in python.
 So to be safe I recommend you to install libs locally with using '--user'**